-Here is the few of the body health issue that you should in the blue Merle Frenchies:
+Here is a few of the body health issue that you should in the blue Merle Frenchies:

 The skin and coat of bulldogs are heavy and saggy.
 Due to being intact into the folds of skin, rubbing together, all the time they began to have inflamed skin.
 It is very hard to treat because the saggy skin is natural, and you can always isolate the active dogs like Merle.

 Epilepsy is suddenly occurring of seizures.
 It is one of the common diseases that Merle Frenchie may be facing, and it happens so rapidly that you can find yourself worried especially around the children.
 They recover from it soon after the attack but the reoccurring effect is the behavior of the pet too.